DenverArtMuseum/biophilia-pub/content/Glossary.md

 : the love of or emotional connection with place or physical environment; a strong sense of place, which often mixes with the sense of cultural identity among certain people and a love of certain aspects of a place

 **Note to reader**
-*These definitions are synthesized from Merriam-Webster Dictionary and various sources included in the Selected Readings and essay citations.*
+*These definitions are synthesized from Merriam-Webster Dictionary and various sources included in the Recommended Reading and essay citations.*

 </div>